TERREMEMBER/znbase/architecture/design/distributed-backup-point-in-time-recovery.md

 2. Erroneous deletion of DB data files: for example due to an operator error
 3. Introduction of bugs in the database software: for example, due to a software upgrade

-In a distributed SQL database such as YugabyteDB, scenarios #1 and #2 can be mitigated due to the presence of live replicas since it is highly unlikely the same issue occurs on all nodes.
+In a distributed SQL database such as ZNbaseDB, scenarios #1 and #2 can be mitigated due to the presence of live replicas since it is highly unlikely the same issue occurs on all nodes.
 However, for scenario #3, point in time recovery is an important solution.

 #### C. Recover from disaster scenarios
 This is the scenario when the data in the entire source cluster is lost irrecoverably, and a restore needs to be performed from a remote location.
 While the likelihood of this scenario is low, it is still important to understand the probability of correlated failures.
 For example, a disaster due to a natural disaster has a very low probability of occurrence in a multi-region deployment, and it’s probability of occurrence increases with the proximity of the replicas.